OpenGradient/vanna-storage/tests/README.md

 - `test_api_integration.py`: Integration tests for the API endpoints

 ## Setup & Running the Tests

-- When running test_model_repository from local, be sure to run
+- When running test_model_repository from local, be sure to run:
 ```
 export IPFS_HOST=localhost
 ```

 - To run the tests, use the following commands: